paperless-ngx/paperless-ngx/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 What type of change does your PR introduce to Paperless-ngx?
-  NOTE: Please, check only 1! box!
+NOTE: Please check only one box!
 -->

 - [ ] Bug fix (non-breaking change which fixes an issue)